 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a chimney breast in the lounge and bedroom which has been boarded over in the past.
+There is a chimney breast within the lounge.
+This has been boarded over and vented in the past.

 Internal decorations Visually inspected.
 Internal decorative finishes are generally papered or painted.